Wells Fargo profit falls on sales scandal costs, higher reserves | Business

 The Fed raised interest rates by 150 basis points in the third quarter taking its key rate to the 3.00%-3.25% range, the highest level since 2008, helping banks earn more from loans.
 Wells Fargo's average loans rose to $945.5 billion from $854 billion a year earlier.

 The bank reported a profit of $3.53 billion, or 85 cents per share, for the quarter ended Sept.
 30, compared with $5.12 billion, or $1.17 per share, a year earlier.
-Wells Fargo's net interest income will rise 24% this year, up from its previous guidance of 20%, Chief Financial Officer Mike Santomassimo told reporters on a conference call.
+Wells Fargo's net interest income will rise 24% this year, up from its previous guidance of 20%, Santomassimo told reporters on a conference call.

 "Both consumer and business customers remain in a strong financial condition, and we continue to see historically low delinquencies and high payment rates across our portfolios," Scharf said.
 He said the bank was closely monitoring risks related to the continued impact of high inflation, increasing interest rates, as well as the broader geopolitical risks.